-More recently, coming out of the Nonviolent Communication scene is something called the "Consciousness Transformation Community", which is a group of people organized primarily around a set of 17 core commitments.
+More recently, coming out of the Nonviolent Communication scene is a set of 17 core commitments for living a life of nonviolence.
 As I see it, these core commitments form a written expression of how nonviolence can be seen and lived in a way differently from what has been the norm before.
 This particular articulation of nonviolence very explicitly includes a rigorous practice and commitment to things such as empathic presence, authenticity and loving no matter what.
 This is important because this enables real deep-rooted change to take place.

 I say this because I view social dynamics as being inextricably tied together with psychological dynamics, and that social change is very much interwoven with psychological change.
 Society is after all comprised of people, real human beings with their own individual lives and personal psyches, as well as broad social forces and institutions.
 Based on this, I have been deeply informed by the work of the humanistic psychologist Carl Rogers.
 Carl Rogers had the notion that real and substantial change within people takes places when at least three factors are present within an interpersonal relationship - authenticity, empathic understanding and what he called unconditional positive regard.
 Without those things present, behaviors such as defensiveness, abstract intellectualizing, and a more superficial examining of one's life will be the kinds of behaviors that will be the norm.
 As I see it, those kinds of behaviors are the norm in the world that we live in now, but they don't have to be.